How Do Dogs Age? 10 Signs Your Dog Is Getting Older

 8. They Play Less

-Does a game of fetch with your older dog feel a bit one-sided—leaving you to retrieve the ball?
-The fact is that senior dogs might show less interest in the games or activities that once excited them.
+Does a game of fetch with your older dog feel a bit one-sided, leaving you to retrieve the ball?
+Senior dogs might show less interest in the games or activities that once excited them.

 If your dog isn’t up for running around anymore, try new, slower-paced activities for exercise and mental stimulation, like: